 Image Credit: Henri Gervex.
 Rolla, 1878.
 Musée d’Orsay, bequest of M. Béradi, 1926, LUX 1545.

-8 hours 5 min ago The Art Institute of Chicago TOMORROW—Join us at 10:00 for the annual Wreathing of the Lions.
-Free!
+22 hours 13 min ago The Art Institute of Chicago APRIL 21—Join us for After Dark in the Modern Wing!